tcox17/Bachelor_Project/README.md

 * Age difference between contestant & lead
 * Dummy variables for whether contestant & lead hometowns are in same region
 * Dummy variable for whether or not a contestant was the winner of their season

-We also plan to perform text mining on occupation variable to create groupings of jobs and some measure of similarity between contestant & lead occupations <br />
+* Dummy variable for sex of contestant
+* Interaction term between age & sex of contestant <br />

 **Modeling** <br />
 To predict the likeliness of a given contestant winning a season, we used a logistic regression algorithm trained with previous seasons, tested on season 17, and deployed on season 18, the most recent season.
 The independent variables used were age, age difference, same region, and an interaction term between age and gender.